MalakysRed/whatsfordinner/recipe-engine/SPEC.md

 Both `vessel` and `both` steps are valid predecessors, since each leaves the pan in a new state.
 Steps with `operates_on` of `slots` or `both` are exempt as *targets* of the check, because they introduce new ingredients rather than transforming what is already there; for those, each consumed slot's `accepts_filter` must instead be compatible with the technique's `accepts`.

+**`slots` steps are fully transparent to the walk, mandatory or not.** They are skipped over and never stop it.
+A step that only introduces new fills leaves accumulated vessel contents exactly as the last `vessel` or `both` step left them, so the condition a later step receives was set earlier in the sequence.
+This holds by definition: a step that *does* alter existing contents while adding new ones must be labelled `both`, not `slots`.

+**`cannot_follow` is scoped to `vessel` targets only**, using the same predecessor set.
+Deliberately narrow.
+Most real "you cannot do that after this" constraints are about the *condition* of the food, and the `produces` / `accepts` check already covers those with a clearer failure message.
+Widening `cannot_follow` to all technique adjacency would encode the same constraints twice in two mechanisms that can disagree.
+Reserve it for constraints that are genuinely not about condition; if an archetype needs something the narrow form cannot express, that is the evidence for widening it.

-Also check: no `cannot_follow` violation; every `merges_from` vessel exists and has at least one prior step; prerequisites satisfied for the user's technique level if level gating is on.
+Also check: every `merges_from` vessel exists and has at least one prior step; **no step lists its own `vessel_id` in `merges_from`** (an authoring error that currently passes, since the vessel trivially exists); prerequisites satisfied for the user's technique level if level gating is on.

+**Verification checks:** `verified_at` and `verified_structure_hash` are present whenever `verification_status` is not `unverified`; and `structure_hash` equals `verified_structure_hash`, failing the build with a reversion notice when it does not.
+See §3.

+**Identity checks:** every `short_code` is unique across archetypes; every step ID matches `STEP_<own archetype's short_code>_<slug>`.

 **Known limitation, recorded rather than fixed:** the walk treats all skip combinations as reachable, but `condition` values can make some mutually exclusive.
 It will therefore occasionally flag a combination that cannot actually occur.
 This is left deliberately — a false positive is visible and irritating, a false negative is invisible and ends up in a user's pan.
 If a real archetype throws a spurious failure, that is the trigger to make the walk condition aware.